randomidiot13/queueclient/README.txt

 - stay_on_top
   | Defaults to "false".
 If this variable is set to either "true", "yes", or
     "1", case-insensitive, then QueueClient will always stay on top of other windows, even without focus.
-Note that VerifClient has no such setting, but will always stay on top nonetheless.
+Note that VerifClient and run examination windows will always stay on top, regardless of what this is set to.
 - gamma
   | Defaults to "1".
 Whatever you do, don't put this value above 5.